PrimaveraDeveloper/lithium/howto/howto-setup-devopment-environment.md

 ## Optional Components

-The following extensions for Visual Studio are recommended but not required:
+The following extensions for Visual Studio are recommended:

 - GhostDoc Community - for editing XML documentation comments.
 - Visual Studio Spell Checker - for spell checking code.
-- Markdown Editor - for editing markdown (md) files.

 The following applications are also recommended:

 - Visual Studio Code - for editing documentation markdown files (like this one) from Git.
 - Windows Terminal - a terminal emulator for Windows 10, supporting Command Prompt, PowerShell, etc.
-- Fork - a Windows client for Git.